 Public school services include screening in areas of suspected disabilities, such as vision, hearing, motor skills, speech, language, and general development.
 Evaluations in the schools are provided for all areas of suspected disabilities, including learning disabilities, speech, and language development, physical impairments, vision or hearing problems, mental retardation, emotional disturbances, autism/pervasive developmental disorders, health impairments, or traumatic brain injuries.

-The McKinney-Vento Act is a federal law that ensures children and youth who do not have permanent housing can go to school and preschool.
+Mickinney-Vento Act The McKinney-Vento Act is a federal law that ensures children and youth who do not have permanent housing can go to school and preschool.
 It gives children and youth rights to enroll in school, stay in school, and get transportation to and from school, as well as access to school lunch programs.
-If you become aware of students who may qualify for services under the McKinney-Vento Act, or are in need of services for students in your family, please contact Blake Limburg at Davis Elementary at 509-525-5110.
+If you become aware of students who may qualify for services under the McKinney-Vento Act, or are in need of services for students in your family, please contact Marissa Waddell at the District Office.
+509-525-4827.

 Public Records Request State Law requires school districts to provide parents and guardians with information regarding their rights under the Washington Public Disclosure Act to request public records regarding school employee discipline.
 To make a Public Records Request, please contact Julie James at (509) 525-4827.